fundingomromania/Funding-OM-Romania/README.md

 ## Functionality overview

-The example application is a funding donation platform (i.e. a Medium.com clone) called "OM".
+The example application is a funding donation platform called "OM".
 It uses a custom API for all requests, including authentication.

 **General functionality:**